Remilarius/Anthology/content/memos/case.md

 	- Either as an Amazon Drive or UPS driver

 Danjuan: Passport/AIDT Stamp
 Meidan: Verizon and Capitol One

+Mom and Dad:

+N-400 Forms